Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 For example, if there is a hook that returns three parameters: `first`, `second`, and `third` and you want to modify the `second` parameter you must return the `first` parameter as non-`nil` as well, like this: `return first, newSecond`.
 Any return parameters after `second` can be omitted and the default value will be used.

+***NOTE:*** Be careful that you only return from a hook when you absolutely want to change something.
+Due to the way GMod hooks work, whichever hook instance returns first causes the *remaining hook instances to be completely skipped*.
+This is useful for certain hooks when you want to stop a behavior from happening, but it can also accidentally cause functionality to break because its code is completely ignored.

 **TTTBlockPlayerFootstepSound(ply)** - Called when a player is making a footstep.
 Used to determine if the player's footstep sound should be stopped.\
 *Realm:* Client and Server\
 *Added in:* 1.2.7\